Heart of Rhode Island Animal Rescue League

 We have a great deal of work still to do here at our new location.
 The building was only half renovated.
 We have potential for cat rooms, whelping space, a clinic and surgical space with waiting room.
 Our goal is to launch some new fundraising programs, annual giving, as well as, researching and applying for grants to fund the future expansion.

-Tammy Flanagan-Gallo continues her leadership role as Executive Director of Heart of Rhode Island Animal Rescue League (EGAPL) since the year 2000.
+Tammy Gallo continues her leadership role as Executive Director of Heart of Rhode Island Animal Rescue League (EGAPL) since the year 2000.

-Now in 2019 we are beginning fundraising efforts for Phase ll of construction in the hopes of completing the clinic and surgery space and the cat area which includes quarantine, treatment and real life area.
+In 2019 we have began fundraising efforts for phase ll of construction in the hopes of completing the clinic and surgery space and the cat area which includes quarantine, treatment and real life area.

 Founding member Dorothy Trehy dedication 35 years to help homeless animals of East Greenwich!